jesse0099/Markdowns/s3_access.md

 	- Download the provided script for assuming the role from these gists: [PowerShell](https://gist.github.com/jesse0099/d4f5399e68c1459057b09500724b561d), [Bash](https://gist.github.com/jesse0099/fafcfbee431bd69bef71d8a57fc9586e).
 Save the script on your local machine.

 2. **Assuming Role using the Script**:

+    The script's assume role functionality will return a set of temporary credentials that can be used with third-party tools or for CLI usage (it actually sets the CLI credentials at the environment level with the returned values; reset the credentials when you want to use your own keys).

     - **PowerShell**:
         - Open PowerShell Core and navigate to the location of the downloaded script.